mcglincy/dungeondraw-foundry-vtt/README.md

 ## Known issues

 * Simultaneous map editors can trample each other's changes and cause save errors.
 It's best to stick to one map-maker at a time (either the GM or a single player).
-* The geometry library used (JSTS) is ~500kb.
+* The geometry library used (JSTS) is \~500kb.
 I'm looking at ways to reduce the size.

 ## Credits

 * Floor textures by
-  * [llexandro](https://www.deviantart.com/llexandro/gallery/54632558/sci-fi-textures) (free to use for everything)
+  * [llexandro](https://www.deviantart.com/llexandro/gallery/54632558/sci-fi-textures) (free to use for everything).
   * [João Paulo](https://3dtextures.me/about/) under CC0.
   * [the3rdsequence](https://www.the3rdsequence.com/texturedb/) under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)